-Show some situations describing where different people's behaviour about drug use (alcohol, smoking, caffeine) e.g. smoking 10 cups of coffee a day thinking about needing to smoke straight after finishing a cigarette Drinking alcohol every night Are any of the behaviour something you think the person should get he for? lp Share some support places where adults can get help with drug addicti Alcohol support - NHS (www.nhs.uk) Action on Smoking and Health - ASH on line line line line line line line lin Review project question: Can legal drugs be dangerous?
+Show some situations describing where different people's behaviour about drug use (alcohol, smoking, caffeine) e.g. smoking 10 cups of coffee a day thinking about needing to smoke straight after finishing a cigarette.
+Drinking alcohol every night Are any of the behaviour something you think the person should get help for?
+Share some support places where adults can get help with drug addiction Alcohol support - NHS (www.nhs.uk) Action on Smoking and Health - ASH Review project question: Can legal drugs be dangerous?